 - In a large glass bowl, stir together chopped onions, tomato paste and thyme.
 Cook in microwave, stirring halfway through, until softened, about 5 minutes.

-- Place onion mixture, tomatoes, beef stock, carrots, soy sauce & pearl barley (everything but beef, parsley, salt & pepper) into slow cooker.
+- Place onion mixture, tomatoes, beef stock, red wine, carrots, soy sauce & pearl barley (everything but beef, parsley, salt & pepper) into slow cooker.
 Stir until combined.

 - Trim fat from beef and season with salt and pepper.
 Nestle beef into slow cooker and cook on low for 9-10 hours or on high for 6-7 hours.